woocommerce_form_field() is a function that outputs the payment/address form field in the Woocomerce plugin.

 parameter it will display a different list of countries.
 So, if you pass the value of the field equal to shipping_country it will display the countries you ship to (another WooCommerce setting). - state – a dropdown list of states.

 country (string): Only for state field types.
 Name of a country which states you would like to display.
-If not passed, this field will try to get states of a billing or shipping country.
+If not passed, this field will try to get the states of a billing or shipping country.

 label (string): Field label.